Submission Guidelines for The MOPS Blog and additional MOPS Social Media Platforms

 The MOPS Blog and our social media platforms embodies a movement of women raising the world together.
 We celebrate the uniqueness of every woman’s journey.

 In every way we connect our community – through our quarterly digital or print offerings, blog and social media outlets – we seek to inspire each mom as a whole woman knowing she is a past, present and future, a set of hopes and fears uniquely hers, a wife and sister, daughter and friend, as well as a nurturer of little people.

 We strive to make sure every mom knows she’s welcome here, knowing the thing connecting us is the desire to be the best moms possible.

 As the group of women collectively raising the next generation of the world, we want to be a part of honest conversation, a chorus of voices seeking each other as we walk boldly toward hard questions, finding restoration and seeking hope.

-The MOPS Magazine and The MOPS Blog live under the wings of MOPS International, an organization creating communities of moms because moms are world influencers.
+The MOPS Blog lives under the wings of MOPS International, an organization creating communities of moms because moms are world influencers.

 Biblical principles are implied but not explicit, and often more topical than philosophical in nature.
 The Gospel is present but church jargon is not.

 We aim to provide an entry point for any and all moms to join the MOPS community.
 This allows moms to move at their own pace in their faith journey.